Tahmidaa/Islamgram.github.io/README.md

 Features & Functionalities

-Authentication: Users can register where they have to key in their details.
+-Authentication: Users can register where they have to key in their details.

 -If a user already has an account, they can login with their username and password only.

 -Users can add posts.

 -Users can edit their profile information.

 -Users can delete posts.